Clergy Support Trust: Why the schools were needed

-The reason that such schools were needed in the 19th century is simple.
-Farr's Life Table No. 3 show that in the period 1838 to 1864 an man who reached the age of 25, the age at which many young clergymen would have completed their academic training and been ordained, had an roughly one in three chance of dying before he was 55.
-In truth, the odds were better than this as Clergymen suffered lower mortality than other professions, and the risk of a clergyman of 25 dying by age 55 was about one in four in 1861–1871.
-Wyatt, in 1887, found the risk was less than one in six, but this analysis excluded the unhealthiest lives, and he noted that mortality rates for younger ages were reducing over time.
+Farr's Life Table No. 3 shows that in the period 1838 to 1864, a man who reached the age of 25, the age at which many young clergymen would have completed their academic training and been ordained, had an roughly one in three chance of dying before he was 55.
+The risk of a clergyman of 25 dying by age 55 was about one in four in 1861–1871.

 By contrast, the latest life table from the UK's Office of National Statistics, Life Table No. 17 based on data in 2010 – 2012 shows that the risk of man aged 25 dying before 55 was less than one in twenty.
 The significant risk in the 18th and 19th centuries, that a clerical family would lose the main breadwinner before all of the children were launched into the world led to the founding of the Clergy Orphan Schools.

-Not all churches in the UK suffered from this problem.
-Widows and orphans of the clergymen of the Presbyterian Scottish Establishment were not forced into poverty, as they benefited from annuities paid from the compulsory assurance scheme for the clergy of that church.
-The scheme was begun as a voluntary one, but was soon made compulsory.
-However, the editor of the Ecclesiastical Gazette commented that when considering the system of assurance in the Established Church in Scotland, It appears to be generally agreed that the compulsory system could not be worked conveniently in our own Church Establishment; but many think that a voluntary scheme might be adopted with great success.
-This statement was made in spite of the evidence from the Scottish scheme that it only worked once it was compulsory, and it also ignored the pertinent fact the voluntary solutions already existed through such as the Clergy Mutual Assurance Society.
-Over 7,000 clergy had joined the Clergy Mutual Assurance Society between 1829 and 1887.